 A Brief Overview:

 With yoga studios and classes popping up on literally every other street in Singapore, you might wonder where did all these teachers come from?
 You could even be half-contemplating to invest your time to take up the basic 200-hour Yoga Teacher Training Course as well.
 But which style of yoga?
-Which school does it best, value for money?
+Which Yoga schools in Singapore does it best, value for money?
 How sincere and authentic would the teaching be?
 And most importantly, whom can you ask for a genuine and useful guide on this?
-In merely a few years, the number of Yoga Teacher Training Courses available has mushroomed in Singapore, obviously due to a rising demand as yoga gains mass awareness and popularity.
-But not all programs are created the same, even if they are certified courses with Yoga Alliance, which is the authority on this.
+In merely a few years, the number of Yoga Teacher Training available has mushroomed in Singapore, obviously due to a rising demand as yoga gains mass awareness and popularity.
+But not all Yoga Teacher Training in Singapore are created the same, even if they are certified courses with Yoga Alliance, which is the authority on this.
 And with the huge time and money investment required, not to mention mental and spiritual, you really need a brutally honest opinion on this that cuts through all the murk.
 That’s us.

 1. Class Size